Backyard (Recreational) Fires

 When dogs and cats leave their premises, they need to be leashed or under other physical control.
 Dogs need to be leashed when in city parks, except the Oakdale Bark Park.

 When leaving private property, on foot, accompanied by a dog, City code (Section 4-16) requires the human possess supplies, such as plastic bags, to collect and dispose of any excrement from the pup.
-This requirement is in effect year round and violating the code carries a hefty penalty.
+This requirement is in effect year round and violating the code carries a fine.
 Before heading out, gather up a few bags (shopping, newspaper, food storage) and place them in your pocket so you’ll be fully prepared for a drop-and-stop, or two!
 If you’re in a park, seek out a Mutt Mitt dispenser.

 Have a concern with or complaint about a neighboring property?
 Submit a Citizen Request or call 651-702-5225.
 Please note that you need to live within 200 feet of the subject property -- or be able to see it from your property.
 All complaints are anonymous.